Frequently Asked Questions

 What is Coprolalia?

-Coprolalia is an extreme and rare case of Tourette often sensationalized by the media.
-It is the involuntary utterance of obscene and socially unacceptable words and phrases.
-It is relatively rare in individuals with Tourette (only 10% of those diagnosed have this symptom), is not required for diagnosis, and does not persist in many cases.
+Coprolalia is the involuntary utterance of obscene and socially unacceptable words and phrases.
+It is relatively rare in individuals with Tourette (an estimated 10-15% of those diagnosed experience this symptom), is not required for diagnosis, and does not persist in many cases.

-Do people with Tourette Syndrome have other problems in addition to tics?
+Do people with Tourette Syndrome experience other issues in addition to tics?

-Individuals with Tourette often have co-occurring conditions, most commonly Obsessive-Compulsive Disorder (OCD), Attention Deficit-Hyperactivity Disorder (ADHD), anxiety and learning difficulties
+86% of individuals with Tourette Syndrome experience co-occurring conditions, such as Obsessive-Compulsive Disorder (OCD), Attention Deficit-Hyperactivity Disorder (ADHD), anxiety, learning difficulties, and more.

 Who treats Tourette Syndrome?